kern/filepizza/README.md

 ## Overview

-FilePizza enables private and much faster P2P file transfer over the web.
+FilePizza enables fast and private peer-to-peer file transfers in your web browser.

-By using web protocol [WebRTC](http://www.webrtc.org), we eliminate the slow and costly initial upload step traditionally required when sharing files via Dropbox/CloudApp/etc. For most files, this is a big deal.
-Instead of first sending the file to an external server, the sender immediately gets a link they can distribute.
-And when a recipient clicks it, they connect directly to the sender’s computer to complete the download, eliminating the server middleman.
-Because the file is never actually saved on, or even touches, our servers, the transfer is incredibly private and secure.
+By using [WebRTC](http://www.webrtc.org), FilePizza eliminates the initial upload traditionally required when sharing files via file sharing services (e.g. Dropbox).
+Instead of transmitting files through an intermediary server, the sender initializes a transfer and receives a "tempalink" they can distribute.
+When recipients click on this link, they connect directly to the sender’s browser to complete the download.
+Because the file never touches the server, the transfer is fast, private, and secure.
+For larger files, this is an especially big deal.

 ## Usage

     $ npm install
     $ npm start

+## Requirements

+* node `0.10.x`
+* npm `2.x.x`

 ## License